lubino/webJS/README.md

 # Simple Deployment

-In the end, are your HTML and JS files are joined into only one JS file.
+In the end, all your HTML and JS files are joined into one JS file.
+Ready to run on any page.
+One JS reference on page is all you need.
 It's so cool!